gatlin/go-orc/README.md

 Orc additionally intends on supplying common combinations of these functions;
 currently, `Cut` is also provided (a combination of `Merge` and `WithFirstDo`).

+4. Future
+---

+Right now I play fast and loose with the type system.
+I would eventually like to use the reflect package to allow library users to declare normal types, and let Orc simply ensure they're consistent.
+For now, though, we have type assertions.

+If you write a cool function building on the ones supplied here, send me a pull request and I'll probably include it.
+It'd be neat to turn this into the one-stop-shop for concurrency patterns.

 [1]: http://orc.csres.utexas.edu